 Registration sessions are conducted each semester.
-Early registration is conducted each semester four to six weeks prior to the start of a new semester.
-In addition, students can register for classes two to three days prior to the start of each semester.
-Specific dates are stated in the 2020 - 21 Academic Calendar, posted in the front of the catalog.
-During the designated days, students are encouraged to meet with their assigned advisor to register for courses.
+Specific dates are stated in the Academic Calendar, posted in the catalog and online.
+During the designated days, students are encouraged to meet with their assigned faculty advisor to register for courses.

 New students and those not enrolled at the College during the last two academic years should first meet with the admissions director to update their admissions status.
 Once cleared for admissions, new students may meet with an assigned advisor to develop a class schedule.